JonathanTremblay/UnityLibrariesCleaner/ReadMe.md

 ## Known Issues

-* The script cannot delete files whose path is longer than 260 characters, due to a system limitation.
-An error message is displayed for each of these files.
-Files with shorter paths will still be deleted normally.
-To work around this problem, you must shorten the path of the projects before relaunching the script.
+* The script cannot delete a directory with a path length of more than 256 characters, due to a system limitation.
+An error message is displayed at the end of the process.
+To work around this problem, you must shorten the listed project paths before running the script again.
 (Note that some of Unity features also generate errors when paths are too long, so it's best to always keep your projects in short paths.)
 * If the script has a lot of folders to examine, the process may take a long time.

 ## About the Project